Increasing trend of younger people seeking help for sex and porn addiction

 Of these, about 90 per cent of them are assessed to need some form of treatment, which could range from individual to group therapy sessions aimed at enhancing self-esteem and reducing the risk of re-offending.

-It also noted that the sexual perpetrators referred to them in the last three years are getting younger - with about 45 per cent of them aged 16 and below and the youngest aged 12 years old.
+It also noted that the sexual perpetrators referred to them in the last three years are getting younger - with about 45 per cent of them aged 16 and below and the youngest aged 12.

 For those who underwent the treatment programmes, 80 per cent of them demonstrated a reduction in the risk of sexual re-offending at the end of the treatment.